Jonathan in the Bible

 And they two made a covenant before the LORD: and David abode in the wood, and Jonathan went to his house.

-And David said unto the young man that told him, How knowest thou that Saul and Jonathan his son be dead?
+And David said to the young man that told him, How knowest thou that Saul and Jonathan his son are dead?

-And they mourned, and wept, and fasted until even, for Saul, and for Jonathan his son, and for the people of the LORD, and for the house of Israel; because they were fallen by the sword.
+And they mourned and wept, and fasted until evening, for Saul and for Jonathan his son, and for the people of the LORD, and for the house of Israel; because they had fallen by the sword.

 From the blood of the slain, from the fat of the mighty, the bow of Jonathan turned not back, and the sword of Saul returned not empty.